Here is how I did it.

 That's the story.
 Now we're adding all kinds of cool features to Browserling.
 Just last week we launched tunnels for Browserling that allow you to access your localhost or local network from Browserling, and we're launching Testling soon, that's an automated test framework for Browserling.

 I have a dozen more blog posts prepared about Browserling.
 Such as how we open-sourced 40 node.js libraries, how open sourcing them made Browserling easy to maintain, how Browserling works internally, details of new features such as tunnels, resolution changing, testling.
-If you wish to hear more about it, I suggest that you subscribe to my blog and/or follow me on twitter!
+If you want to hear more about it, then subscribe to my blog and/or follow me on twitter.